WiserZhou/WiserZhou.github.io/_pages/about.md

 ## 💻 Software Projects

+<p>I enjoy creating software for fun and exploring new technologies, such as Vue, Spring Boot, Android, and other tech stacks.
+I have completed several projects using these technologies, which have enhanced my technical skills, project management abilities, and experience in requirement analysis.
+Additionally, I hope my library can assist others in learning and applying code for their needs and research.</p>

 - **[Simple Qt Browser Framework](https://github.com/WiserZhou/Simple-Paging-Browser-Framework)**
 - **[Android Accessibility Service](https://github.com/WiserZhou/AccessibilityService)**
 - **[Wholesale And Retail System (Vue + Springboot)](https://github.com/WiserZhou/WholesaleAndRetailSystem)**